Zilliqa/delegated_staking/README.md

 ```
 to deposit all of it.

+Note that the deposit will not take effect and the node will not start earning rewards until the epoch after next.

 ## Staking and Unstaking
-If the above transaction was successful and the node became a validator, it can accept delegations.
+If the delegation contract has been deployed and upgraded to the latest version, the validator can accept delegations.
 In order to stake e.g. 200 ZIL, run
 ```bash
 forge script script/stake_Delegation.s.sol --rpc-url http://localhost:4201 --broadcast --legacy --sig "run(address payable, uint256)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 200000000000000000000 --private-key 0x...
 ```
 with the private key of the delegator account.
 Make sure the account's balance can cover the transaction fees plus the 200 ZIL to be delegated.

-The output will look like this:
+The output will look like this for liquid staking:
 ```
   Running version: 2
   Current stake: 10000000000000000000000000 wei